 I‘ve always had a fascination with art and music.
 Once I learned how to do one thing, I would try to master the next thing and so on.
 Whenever I made art, I would try a whole different medium or style.
 Over time it became a cycle and I practiced it so much that it turned into second nature.

 At the age of 4 or 5, my dad's uncle gave me a guiro.
 He showed me how to play it but even though it was a small instrument, it made the song important and tied it together.
 After I wanted to try all the instruments and I started with the trombone and in high school, I started with the guitar.

 In regards to your visual art realm, when did you begin?

-My love for it started when I was about 6 or 7, when I would watch my brothers draw and they did it really well, especially when you see your older brother doing it you obviously want to get involved.
-And I started to do it and started practicing and in high school, after I made a few technical pieces and realized that I could be the artist I always dreamt of being.
+My love for it started when I was about 6 or 7.
+I would watch my brothers draw and they did it really well, especially when you see your older brother doing it you obviously want to get involved.
+And I started to do it and started practicing.
+In high school, after I made a few technical pieces, I realized that I could be the artist I always dreamt of being.

 What is your specific style?

 I would say at the moment because it could change.
 My style is no style or freestyle.
 I create as I go, no matter the idea or abstract and I try to execute it.
 It's never the same thing.
 You could try and describe it as a mystery box, no matter what moment, it's a surprise.